barryclark/jekyll-now/_posts/2020-09-21-full-viewport-containers.md

   - [Flexbox Basics and Terminology](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#flexbox-basics) in the Complete Guide to Flexbox
   - [What are Viewport Units](https://css-tricks.com/fun-viewport-units/#what-are-viewport-units)

-See Objective 1 in the [Tissue Illusion Coding Challenge](http://browsertherapy.com/challenges/tissue-contrast/)
+Sample Code: See Objective 1 in the [Tissue Illusion Coding Challenge](http://browsertherapy.com/challenges/tissue-contrast/)

 ### Activity: Center a Puppy in the Viewport
 Using this [Puppy Card starter code](https://codepen.io/browsertherapy/pen/mdPWXZb):